sparkcity/fvtt-me5e/README.md

   - Spells
   - Vehicles

 (NOTE: Races from ME5e are copyright infringing and will not be included in this module.
-Similarly, any copyright infringing entries have been left out of the Bestiary and will not be added.)
+Similarly, any potentially copyright infringing entries have been left out of the Bestiary and will not be added.)

 ## Attributions